Where to Touch, How to Contact: A Hierarchical RL-MPC Framework for Geometry-Aware Sim-to-Real Manipulation: Related Works

-The use of RL–MPC architectures is extensive in robotic locomotion \cite{yang2022fast,zhang2022model,chen2024learning,jia2024rl,hu2025lno}, where the primary objective is to achieve agile, adaptive, and diverse motor behaviors by combining learned high-level decision making with model-based control.
-This paradigm has more recently been transferred to robotic manipulation, where adaptability and generalization are crucial.
-For instance, in \cite{shin2019autonomous, liu2025autonomous}, reinforcement learning is employed to infer the latent dynamics of deformable objects, which are subsequently incorporated into MPC or adaptive control for accurate manipulation.
-Other works \cite{omer2021model, lopes2025model} leverage RL to assist with learning contact-rich dynamics models and to provide a policy warm-start for sampling-based MPC solvers.
-In another line of research \cite{bing2023safety, zhuang2025rm}, RL predicts intermediate end-effector goals that are tracked by a low-level MPC controller, thereby ensuring feasibility and safety during contact-rich tasks.
-Unlike prior uses of RL as auxiliary guidance or trajectory prediction, we introduce a tightly coupled RL–MPC hierarchy enabled by a novel \emph{contact intention} interface for contact-rich manipulation.
-This design allows RL to reason over object geometry and kinematics while MPC handles high-frequency dynamic contact strategies, together enabling robust and dexterous manipulation.
+\paragraph{RL-MPC Hierarchy in Robot Manipulation} The use of RL–MPC architectures is extensive in robotic locomotion \cite{yang2022fast,zhang2022model,chen2024learning,jia2024rl,hu2025lno}, where the primary objective is to achieve agile, adaptive, and diverse motor behaviors by combining learned high-level decision making with model-based control.
+This paradigm has more recently been used in robotic manipulation.
+In \cite{shin2019autonomous, liu2025autonomous}, RL is employed to infer the latent dynamics of deformable objects, which are subsequently incorporated into MPC or adaptive control for accurate manipulation. \cite{omer2021model, lopes2025model} leverage RL to assist with learning contact-rich dynamics models and to provide a policy warm-start for sampling-based MPC solvers.
+In another line of research \cite{bing2023safety, zhuang2025rm}, RL predicts intermediate end-effector goals for a low-level MPC tracking controller, ensuring feasibility and safety during contact-rich tasks.
+Unlike prior methods that use RL mainly for auxiliary guidance or trajectory prediction, in our proposed hierarchy, RL is used for geometric reasoning, while MPC handles contact-dynamics reasoning.
+To synergizes both levels, we propose a novel \emph{contact intention} interface, which is an abstract action space of RL policy.